dimolinadicrespo/file-import-app/README.md

 ```

-It is necessary to run the following command, as the processing and insertion of data is done through queues
+- It is necessary to run the following command, as the processing and insertion of data is done through queues

 ```
 php artisan queue:work

 ```

+- Login with

 ```
-php artisan queue:work
+username: admin@admin.es
+password: 12345678

 ```

+- Notes